jabbermarky/jabbermarky.github.io/_pages/contact.md

 description: |
     Did you know that Mark provides free consultations?
 Got an app idea?
 Need a CTO/app/MVP?
 Call Mark today!
 ---
+Got an idea for an app?
+Need to build an MVP or a prototype or a version 1 product?
+Need a CTO?

+Give me a call or send me a message today.

+I provide a free consultation for new client projects.
+Let's talk about your specific needs.
+I can help you put together a plan to achieve the outcomes you want to achieve.

+Let's talk!

 <div class="row">
     <div class="6u 12u$(medium)">
         <h4>Contact Me</h4>